 I. Too Much to Handle

 As I have mentioned before, although professionals get projects in bulks, everyone has a maximum workload that they can handle.
 These designers will reach their full work capacity at a very early stage.
-This situation sometimes results in a serious work burnout leading to chain of non-productive days.
+This situation sometimes results in a serious work burnout leading to a chain of non-productive days.

 II.
 No Exclusive Projects